 For steelhead fishing, there are various ways to hook up your lead.
 First, ensure the lead is straight to avoid line twists and bottom hang-ups.
-Otherwise, it will twirl in the current, you should also hook your lead on with a snap swivel or 3-way swivel.
+Otherwise, it will twirl in the current.
+You should also hook your lead on with a snap swivel or 3-way swivel.

-The slinky rig can be as short as a half inch or as long as a few inches and this long slender profile enables the lead to bend and slip over rocks without being tangled as frequently.
+The slinky rig can be as short as a half inch or as long as a few inches, and this long, slender profile enables the lead to bend and slip over rocks without being tangled as frequently.

-Due to the general elasticity of the rope, a slinky does not have the exact sharp bottom feel like a straight lead, and therefore it may be harder to detect the bottom.
+Due to the general elasticity of the rope, a slinky does not have the exact sharp bottom feel like a straight lead, and therefore, it may be harder to detect the bottom.

 Some guys will also make slinkies out of surgical tubing packed with lead shots.
-To see how slinkies are made watch this video.
+To see how slinkies are made, watch this video.

 Deeper And Bigger Water